-Spelled variously, Hoosick was a rural location in the eastern part of old Albany County and a favored destination for overflow Albany people.
+Spelled variously, Hoosick was a rural location in the eastern part of old Albany County and among the favored destination for overflow Albany people.
 This essay defines the Hoosic Valley locale as east of Schaghticoke and north of Rensselaerswyck.
 It later became a town and village in what became Rensselaer County in 1791.
-This exposition focuses on former city residents and on Hoosick's tangental role in the early Albany story.
+This exposition focuses on former city residents and on Hoosick's tangential role in the early Albany story.

 Settlement followed the granting of the Hoosick Patent in 1688.
 The original patentees were: Maria Van Rensselaer of Albany, Hendrick Van Ness of Albany, Gerrit Teunis Van Vechten of Kaatskill, and Jacobus Van Courtlandt of New York.

 Two subsequent patents ultimately filled out its borders.

 The burning of Hoosick by Canada-based raiders in August 1754 signaled the New York-based resumption of the imperial struggle between Britain and France.
 During that conflict, many Hoosick Valley settlers fell back on Albany as refugees.
 We look to document this migration feature and assess its impact on the city more closely.
 After the war, some settlers returned to start over on their Hoosick Valley land.